-- · exercises in a pool, like swimming or walking in water; - · cycling; - pole walking; - · light stretching and strengthening exercises; - exercises recommended by the physiotherapist; - balance exercises (useful for preventing falls).
+- exercises in a pool, like swimming or walking in water; - cycling; - walking with nordic poles; - light stretching and strengthening exercises; - exercises demonstrated by the physiotherapist in informative capsules on the website (pamphlet prehab); - balance exercises (useful for preventing falls).

 These activities will allow you to strengthen your muscles, improve your endurance and help you keep your joint moving.
 They will also help you build up your confidence and prepare you for the exercises you will have to do after the surgery.
 Remember, after surgery you will have to do daily exercises for several months as part of your rehabilitation.